88% would make this again

 4.7

 Who knew muffins could be this magical?
-These Lemon and Blueberry Muffins with a zesty glaze are like little bites of happiness, soft and moist, bursting with juicy blueberries, topped with a lemony glaze that’s the perfect mix of sweet and tart.
+These Lemon and Blueberry muffins with a zesty glaze are like little bites of happiness, soft and moist bursting with juicy blueberries topped with a lemony glaze that’s the perfect mix of sweet and tart.
 Whether you’re a morning muffin lover or just in the mood for a yummy treat that tastes like it came from a fancy café, this recipe has your name all over it.
 Bonus: your kitchen will smell amazing!

 Blueberry Lemon Muffins